hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 A `transport_mount` block supports the following:

-* `share_file_id` - (Required) The resource ID of the Share File resource.
+* `file_share_id` - (Required) The resource ID of the Storage File Share.
 Changing this forces a new resource to be created.

 * `private_endpoint_id` - (Required) The resource ID of the Private Endpoint.
 Changing this forces a new resource to be created.